 Advantage Richmond Corporation (ARC) was established in 2005 to acquire, construct, renovate, equip, operate, and maintain public buildings and other public structures and properties for or on behalf of the City and to, when appropriate, provide financing for such activities.
 In October 2020, the ARC lease of Marshall Plaza to the Richmond Department of Social Services was fulfilled.
-Subsequently, ARC was legally dissolved and as a result there is no FY2022 recommendation.
+Subsequently, ARC was legally dissolved and as a result there is no funding for the FY2022 Adopted Budget .
 DSS will now cover the facility operational costs as part of their general fund allocation.